 The Simmons Bank Open for the Snedeker Foundation marks the eighth event of 2021 and the 31st of the 2020-21 combined season.
 The combined season will conclude with 25 PGA TOUR cards awarded in August at the 2021 Pinnacle Bank Championship presented by Aetna, with an additional 25 cards awarded at the conclusion of the 2021 Korn Ferry Tour Finals.

-The tournament went on to be a success thanks to the hundreds of spectators, players, and staff who spent their time out enjoying the excitement of the Korn Ferry Tour at The Grove’s signature Greg Norman course.
+The tournament went on to be a success thanks to the hundreds of spectators, players, and staff who spent their time out enjoying the excitement of the Korn Ferry Tour.
 The proceeds collected from this event benefited the Snedeker Foundation and totaled around $250,000 for the foundation.
 The Snedeker Foundation, created by 2021 FedExCup champion Brandt Snedeker and his wife Mandy, has worked hand in hand with the Simmons Bank Open since 2018 supporting a variety of social and athletic endeavors for the underprivileged children in Middle Tennessee and beyond.